sergioceron/id/developer/SSO.md

 - `iat`: The date the JWT was issued at.
 You should check the JWT is not too old, otherwise it might be insecure.
 - `exp`: The date until which the JWT is valid.
 You should check that the JWT is not expired, otherwise it might be insecure.
 - `userinfo`: The URL of the Resource Server where the user's Verifiable Presentation is available
+- `vp`: The Verifiable Presentation, inlined as a JSON object

 ## Accessing the user's protected resources